gwlucastrig/Tinfour/README.md

 For more detail about the Tinfour project development plans, see the [Tinfour Project Status and Roadmap](https://github.com/gwlucastrig/Tinfour/wiki/Tinfour-Project-Roadmap) page.

+### Out Companion Project ###
+Visit the [Gridfour Software Project](https://gwlucastrig.github.io/gridfour/) to learn more about our companion software project dedicated to creating open-source software tools for raster (grid) data sets.

 ### Conclusion ###
 Finally, the whole point of working on a project like Tinfour is to see it used to do something useful.
 To that end, I welcome ideas, requests, and